 - providing opportunities for parents to become involved in classroom and out-of-classroom activities

 - participating in decision-making on the School Leadership Team (see SLT page)

 - fostering cooperative relationships between school staff and parents

 - raising funds to supplement the schools’ budgets

-PA/PTAs also can join forces with other schools’ parent organizations, both to share information and learn from each other, and to work on broad issues that involve multiple schools throughout the system.
+PA/PTAs also can join forces with other schools’ parent organizations, to share information and learn from each other, work on broad issues that involve multiple schools throughout the system, and share financial resources.
 These collaborations can occur at the district and citywide levels.
 (See Presidents’ Council, CPAC, and Advocacy pages).

 *CR A-660 defines “parent” as: birth or adopted parent, step-parent, legally appointed guardian, foster parent, and “person in parental relation” to a child currently attending a New York City public school.